BoshenGuan/Flex-Buffer/README.md

 * Be careful with `FLEX_PeekWrLength` and `FLEX_PeekRdLength`, because the buffer length may have changed since the function returns.

+* Use `FLEX_RestoreBuffer` to restore the buffer to initial empty state.

 ## How to compile
 Flex Buffer is designed to be a cross-platform utility with supports to both x86/x64 Windows and Linux.
 On Linux, `cd` to the repository directory with `Makefile` and `make`.
 After building, executable `Example` is generated.
 Run it with `./Example` command. <br/>